In an emergency

 You should swiftly look for any damages and hazards around you and adapt accordingly.
 Do not rush outside or towards damaged or hazardous areas immediately after the shaking stops.

-Check for small fires and extinguish if possible and safe.
-Or if you smell gas or hear a potential leak, turn off the gas – if possible – open a window and get out immediately.
+Check for small fires and extinguish them if possible and safe.
+Or if you smell gas or hear a potential leak, turn off the gas and, if possible, open a window and get out immediately.